continue-revolution/sd-webui-animatediff/README.md

     A: You will have to wait for someone to train SDXL-specific motion modules which will have a different model architecture.
 This extension essentially inject multiple motion modules into SD1.5 UNet.
 It does not work for other variations of SD, such as SD2.1 and SDXL.

-1. Q: Can I use this extension to do GIF2GIF?
-Can I apply ControlNet to this extension?
-Can I override the limitation of 24/32 frames per generation?
+1. Q: Can I override the limitation of 24/32 frames per generation?

     A: Not at this time, but will be supported via supporting [AnimateDIFF CLI Prompt Travel](https://github.com/s9roll7/animatediff-cli-prompt-travel) in the near future.
 This is a huge amount of work and life is busy, so expect to wait for a long time before updating.